vanwars/fdc/README.md

   * markerSymbol: TBD...still being extended to accommodate custom symbols
   * dataset: the datasource for the markers.
   * clickRoute: when you click a marker, what url route to load.
- *

 2. type: "list"
- *           i.   dataset: the datasource for the list of data.
+  * dataset: the datasource for the list of data.
- *           ii.  collection_template_path: the template that holds the entire list
- *                (see "place-list.html" for more details)
+  * collection_template_path: the template that holds the entire list (see "place-list.html" for more details)
- *           iii. item_template_path: the template that holds each individual entry
- *                (see "place-item.html" for more details).
-Note the variable substitution
- *                notation, which corresponds to the dataset returned by the API endpoint *
+  * item_template_path: the template that holds each individual entry (see "place-item.html" for more details).
+Note the variable substitution notation, which corresponds to the dataset returned by the API endpoint

- *       (c) type: "detail"
+3. type: "detail"
- *           i.   dataset: the datasource for the list of data.
+  * dataset: the datasource for the list of data.
- *           ii.  url: special convention: uses the :id parameter to specify which id,
- *                specifically, will be queried by the endpoint.
-See the "foodDetailPage"
+  * url: special convention: uses the :id parameter to specify which id, specifically, will be queried by the endpoint.
+See the "foodDetailPage" below
- *                below
- */